By Marlie Parker Wasserman

 Instagram - @marliepwasserman

 Twitter - @MarlieWasserman

-This is a rafflecopter giveaway hosted by Partners in Crime Virtual Book Tours for Marlie Parker Wasserman.
-There will be 1 winner of one (1) Amazon.com Gift Card (U.S. ONLY).
-The giveaway runs from August 16th until September 12, 2021.
+This is a giveaway hosted by Partners in Crime Tours for Marlie Parker Wasserman.
+See the widget for entry terms and conditions.
 Void where prohibited.